Which Mastodon apps can I use? Should I use the official app or a third party app?

 Choose a new server from fedi.garden ⧉ or joinmastodon.org ⧉.
 Both of these sites are human-curated and require all servers listed to promise certain standards of technical reliability and content moderation ⧉.

-Do not use the really long automated non-curated server lists, as the automated lists tend to include unreliable servers too.
+Do not use the really long automated non-curated server directories, as the automated directories tend to include unreliable servers too.

 Before you do the transfer, make a note of your followed hashtags